How to grow your business and reduce risk: Richard Branson’s ‘Protecting the Downside’ strategy

 Protecting the downside: affordable loss

-The core principle of protecting the downside is that you define upfront how much risk you are willing to take; how much you can afford to lose when things go really wrong.
-The idea is that you only invest so much time, money and other resources in something that you still survive if things don't work out or if there is a breakdown.
+how much you can afford to lose when things go really wrong.
+The idea is that you only invest so much time,

 The case of Virgin: How Richard Branson protects the downsides